-privately held entrepreneurial firms in which ownership and control largely overlap because entrepreneurs retain a large share of the equity.
-This new type of firm developed in post-crisis years as people searched for new ways of financing entrepreneurship that have the potential to democratize entrepreneurial financing (Mollick & Robb, 2016), by engaging larger segments of the investing public and removing financing barriers for entrepreneurs.
+entrepreneurial financing (Mollick and Robb, 2016), by engaging larger segments of the investing public and removing financing barriers for entrepreneurs.
 Nowadays, equity crowdfunding plays an important role in entrepreneurial finance.
-For instance, since 2012, the global equity crowdfunding market has roughly doubled in volume each year (Massolution, 2015).
-In the United Kingdom, an estimated 20% of all early-stage equity investments already occur through equity crowdfunding platforms (Beauhurst, 2015).
+For instance, since 2012, the global equity crowdfunding market has roughly doubled in volume each year (Massolution, 2015) and if this growth continues some have suggested that this market could reach \$36 billion by 2020, surpassing the size of the venture capital market (Barnett, 2015).
+In the UK, an estimated 20% of all early-stage equity investments already occur through equity crowdfunding platforms (Beauhurst, 2015).

-The emergence of ECF firms poses challenges to existing theories and systems of governance, requiring new thinking about the best approach to structuring the relationships among different actors who typically have varying incentives and time horizons.
-In agency theory, for instance, the focus is on the fact that external investors should seek to devise governance mechanisms to control agency problems but small-equity crowdinvestors may have limited incentives and power to do so (Ahlers, Cumming, Günther, & Schweizer, 2015).
+The emergence of equity-crowdfunded (ECF) firms poses challenges to existing theories and systems of governance, requiring new thinking about the best approach to structuring the relationships among different actors who typically have different incentives and time horizons.
+In agency theory, for instance, the focus is on how external investors should devise governance mechanisms to control agency problems but small equity crowdinvestors may have limited incentives and power to do so (Ahlers et al., 2015).
 Moreover, equity crowdfunding involves both novel and pronounced governance issues.
 Governance issues are novel in the sense that small entrepreneurial firms typically do not have a large number of investors.
-As such, certain coordination issues and transactions costs are unique to equity crowdfunding governance.
-Governance issues are more pronounced because small entrepreneurial firms often do not have boards, retail investors into crowdfunding are often "unsophisticated" (as deemed by law in terms of wealth and income levels), and investments are highly illiquid insofar as the best expectation to exit could be many years from the first investment.
-Thus, there is a need to better understand the different governance mechanisms that actors can use to ensure effective participation in equity crowdfunding, while also ensuring ECF firm success.
+As such, there are coordination issues and transactions costs that are unique to equity crowdfunding governance.
+Governance issues are more pronounced because small entrepreneurial firms often do not have boards, retail investors into crowdfunding are often 'unsophisticated' (as deemed by law in terms of wealth and income levels), and investments are very illiquid insofar as the best expectation to exit could be many years from the first investment.
+Thus, there is a need to better understand the different governance mechanisms that different actors could use to ensure effective participation in equity crowdfunding, while also ensuring ECF firm success.

 To address these issues, we develop a conceptual model that highlights the multitude of governance mechanisms that (potentially) operate in equity crowdfunding markets.
 Our model and related discussion underscore the crucial importance of corporate governance for ECF firms and the viability of the equity crowdfunding market.
 Without such effective governance, this market may eventually fail and opportunities for further growth may be missed.
 Our discussion also draws attention to the need for a shift in research on equity crowdfunding from an almost exclusive focus on the funding success and funding dynamics on platforms to study the governance of ECF firms and how it relates to ECF firm success.
-Toward this end, we develop a research agenda on how corporate governance may help in the selection and development of viable ECF firms.
+Towards this end, we develop a research agenda on how corporate governance may help in the selection and development of viable ECF firms.

-Even though different forms of crowdfunding exist (e.g., Mollick, 2014), we focus on equity crowdfunding for several reasons.
-First, equity crowdfunding allows for a more direct comparison with traditional external financiers of entrepreneurship, such as venture capitalists and angel investors.
-Similar to these financiers, in equity crowdfunding potential monetary returns and the reduction of information asymmetries related to entrepreneurs' skills and firms' prospects are primary concerns (Ahlers et al., 2015; Cholakova & Clarysse, 2015; Cumming & Johan, 2013; Vismara, 2018).
-Second, while other forms of crowdfunding are often launched by individuals or represent "artistic" projects, in equity crowdfunding the proponents are by definition firms (Vismara, 2018).
-Third, unlike other forms of crowdfunding, equity crowdfunding may introduce a large set of new shareholders-with divergent secondary interests (besides realizing monetary returns) and time horizons-to firms, making corporate governance issues particularly salient (Bruton, Khavul, Siegel, & Wright, 2015).
+Even though different forms of crowdfunding exist (e.g., Mollick, 2014), we focus on equity crowdfunding for good reasons.
+First, equity crowdfunding allows for a more direct comparison with more traditional external financiers of entrepreneurship that include venture capitalists and angel investors.
+Similar to these financiers, in equity crowdfunding, potential monetary returns and the reduction of information asymmetries related to entrepreneurs' skills and firms' prospects are primary concerns (Ahlers et al., 2015; Cholakova and Clarysse, 2015; Cumming and Johan, 2013; Vismara, 2018).
+Second, while other forms of crowdfunding are often launched by individuals or represent 'artistic' projects, in equity crowdfunding the proponents are by definition firms (Vismara, 2018).
+Third, unlike the other forms of crowdfunding, equity crowdfunding may introduce a large set of new shareholders-with divergent secondary interests (besides realizing monetary returns) and time horizons-in firms, making corporate governance issues particularly salient (Bruton et al., 2015).